 In April 2022, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$750 million, excluding any fees, commissions or other expenses related to such purchases and in addition to any amount outstanding under our previous Board authorization.
 Shares of our common stock in the aggregate amount of \$592.8 million as of December 30, 2023 remained authorized for repurchase under this Board authorization.
-Board authorized thereunder have been repurchased.
+Board authorizations remain in effect until shares in the amount authorized thereunder have been repurchased.